FabriicioMelo/FabriicioMelo/README.md

 ## 📖 I am Fabrício Melo

 ### 😊 About me
 I'm a Javascript Developer, that loves computer since childhood.
-Currently trying to learn how to code in C, but I know some Python.
+Currently trying to learn how to code in C, but I know some Python too.

 ### 🤝 Contributions
 - None